 When you are reporting a crime, stay calm and state the problem.
-Give the address where the emergency is occurring .
+Give the address where the emergency is happening.
 Remember to give the full address and the nearest cross street.
 Being able to give North/South/East/West directions is a great help.

-It is important to be able to describe the offender to police after the offense has occurred.
-Police need to know the suspect’s race, sex, age, height, weight, build, complexion, hair color, eye color, clothing and miscellaneous identifying marks such has tattoos, scars, etc.
+It is important to be able to describe an offender to police after the offense has occurred.
+Police need to know things like the suspect’s race, sex, age, height, weight, build, complexion, hair color, clothing, and miscellaneous identifying marks such has tattoos, scars, etc.